alfenfebral/graphql-api-response/README.md

 ## Converter For Remove Newline and Indent
 http://removelinebreaks.net/

+## How to convert from graphql playground
+1. Copy text from graphql playground tab

 ## Rest API Success Responses

 1- POST - Get All Item - HTTP Response Code: **200**